 Nobody quite knew what to think of these long haired, tattooed bikers singing such soulful, yet ballsy, rock music when they arrived on the scene in Los Angeles in 1987.
 They stood out amongst the “Hair Bands” that populated the music scene at the time… a distinction the band wore as a badge of honour.Much hype surrounded the band as they were managed by music legend Jimmy Iovine, guided by legendary A&R man, John Kalodner, and produced by Bob Rock.
 It seemed like a formula for success, yet the band met an unfortunate set of circumstances that left many scratching their heads shortly after the release of their self-titled debut album.

 Many were to speculate why the band never achieved the level of success that their legendary team of backers took as inevitable.

 Many were to speculate that it was due to the dichotomy between the band’s gruff appearance and their sound.
 The truth was that the band fell prey to an unfortunate set of circumstances that occurred in the limited window that bands get to produce sales in,or get exiled in the music business.

 The “Influence” album was produced by the highly respected Howard Benson (who has recently produced releases for platinum artists like Daughtry, Papa Roach, and P.O.D. among others).
 The band completed its first tour of Europe after the release of the album and drew rave reviews and sold out crowds across multiple countries including a sold out headlining performance at the famous Marquee club in London.

 As the band slowly recovered from the shock and lessons learned in the nasty world of the music business, they always remained close, as they are a family way before they are a band.
 They started to do local shows and remember why they loved music and each other.
-Since the reformation, the band has played high profile shows at venues as House of Blues, California Speedway for NASCAR, and the Rock The Bayou Festival in Houston TX.
+Since the reformation, the band has played high profile shows at venues such as House of Blues, California Speedway for NASCAR, and the Rock The Bayou festival in Houston TX.

-Joining the band on Guitar is Mark Tremalgia (BangTango, Chambers Brothers, Brothers Johnson) whose band “Disreputable Few” has been backing great artists Billy Gibbons, Slash and Butch Trucks.
+Joining the band on guitar is Mark Tremalgia (BangTango, Chambers Brothers, Brothers Johnson) whose band “Disreputable Few” has been backing great artists Billy Gibbons, Slash and Butch Trucks.
 The band has upcoming tours in the UK and Europe to support their 5th studio album and 7th release.